 The Greeks defined the word history to mean ‘his story’.
 My story was researched to document the French-Norman de Mittõn family bloodlines of the Norman Conquest of 1066 and subsequent harrying of the north campaigns beginning in 1069.
 This story chronicles the family’s enduring pedigree history in proximate areas of England from the original manor site for over 900 years.
-The family descendant’s continue to live in these areas.
+The family descendants continue to live in these areas.
 Others migrated beginning in the 19th century to Canada.
-My own line early 20th century emigration from Ontario, Canada to the United Sates.
+My own line early 20th-century emigration from Ontario, Canada to the United States.

 Great Mitton Hall and Mytton Church near the Ribble in Great Mitton, Lancashire England

 Painting by Ivo David commissioned by Bruce Floyd Mitton-2016